blosmusic/MIDIMicrocontroller/README.md

 # BLOS MIDI Microcontroller
-MIDI Microcontroller designed for use as a guitar pedalboard.
+A MIDI Microcontroller designed for use as a guitar pedalboard.
 The device can be set-up to control FX and parameters in any DAW.

 ### Installation